-These financial statements have been prepared on a historical cost basis, except for those financial instruments carried at fair value.
+These financial statements have been prepared on a historical cost basis, except for certain financial instruments that are carried at fair value.

-These financial statements are presented in Canadian dollar, which is the Company's functional and presentation currency.
+These financial statements are presented in Canadian dollars, which is the Company's functional and presentation currency.

-These financial statements were authorized for issuance by the Company's Board of Directors on April 14, 2016.
+These financial statements were authorized for issuance by the Company's Board of Directors on April 6, 2017.

-In connection with the reverse acquisition described in Note 3, the Company has changed its fiscal year end to December 31 from its previous fiscal year end of March 31, resulting in the current nine-month fiscal period.
-The Company will now be on a quarterly reporting calendar based on a December 31 financial year end, with fiscal quarters ending on the last day of March, June, September and December of each year.
-As a result of the change in the year end, the results of the previous fiscal year are not directly comparable.
+In connection with the reverse acquisition described in Note 3, the Company changed its fiscal year-end to December 31 from its previous fiscal year-end of March 31, resulting in a nine-month fiscal period in 2015.
+As a result of the change in year end, the results of the previous fiscal year end are not directly comparable.